-The consulting fee is paid/accrued on a monthly basis, and the number of common shares issuable by the Company is calculated at the end of each month during which the consulting services were provided, based on the volume weighted average price of the Company's common shares during such month, minus 50% of the maximum discount permitted by the policies of the Exchange.
-The common shares are issuable semi-annually, and interest is charged at a rate of 2% per month compounded monthly on unpaid amounts, and is payable in cash.
-As at November 30, 2019, a total of 502,273 common shares were issuable to Dave Kelsch Consulting in settlement of \$38,063 in consulting fees, which were issued subsequent to year end, on January 3, 2020 (Note 16).
+The consulting fee was paid/accrued on a monthly basis, and the number of common shares issuable by the Company was calculated at the end of each month during which the consulting services were provided, based on the volume weighted average price of the Company's common shares during such month, minus 50% of the maximum discount permitted by the policies of the Exchange.
+The common shares were issuable semi-annually, and interest was charged at a rate of 2% per month compounded monthly on unpaid amounts and was payable in cash.